 A writer member of APRA since 1983.
-Music writer, performer and recording artist since 1980.
-Has had 3 top 5 and 4 top 20 singles in Australia and similar success in NZ.
-Has recorded 9 albums gaining gold, platinum and multi platinum status in the process.
-Won back to back ARIA awards for best female vocalist.
+Jenny has been a music writer, performer and recording artist since 1980 with three top 5 and four top 20 singles in Australia and similar success in New Zealand.
+Jenny has recorded nine albums gaining gold, platinum and multi platinum status in the process and won back to back ARIA awards for best female vocalist.

 Non-executive Writer Director since 2000.
 Writer member of APRA since 1972.